-Secure Shell (SSH) Secure shell is easy on a Mac since it is built into the Terminal Application 1) Download and install PuTTY from the OIT software website at https://oit.duke.edu/comp- 1) Open the Terminal App.
-You can find it in the Applications/Utilities folder or by searching in Spotlight for Terminal print/software/license/detail.php?id=7 2) Start x-win32 (i.e., run the program) 2) At the command prompt, type ssh -XY netID@login.oit.duke.edu, where netID is your Duke NetID.
-This command initiates a secure shell connection to a Linux machine in the cluster.
-The '-XY' means "forward GUI applications".
-3) Enter your password.
-3) Open a PuTTY terminal window a.
+1) Download and install PuTTY from the author.

+- 2) Run Xming (it will go into the system tray) - 3) Open a PuTTY terminal window - a.
 The first time, you should get a configuration screen.
-For Host Name put in login.oit.duke.edu. b.
-Connection type should be SSH and Port should be 22. c.
+For Host Name put in login.oit.duke.edu. - b.
+Connection type should be SSH and Port should be 22. - c.
 Go to Connection category, open the SSH option, and click X11.
-Ensure that the check box next to X11 forwarding is checked.
-4) You can save a session for subsequent use by giving it a name and saving the session.
-Then you can later reload the session by selecting it and clicking "load".
-5) Click Open to start the PuTTY session.
-This will open a Terminal Window and prompt you for your NetID (i.e., login as: ).
-6) Type your Duke NetID.
-Congratulations, you are now avecasti 7) Enter your password. congratulations - you are now successfully connected to a remote Linux machine!
+Ensure that the check box next to X11 forwarding is checked. - 4) You can save a session for subsequent use by giving it a name and saving the session.
+Then you can later reload the session by selecting it and clicking "load". - 5) Click Open to start the PuTTY session.
+This will open a Terminal Window and prompt you for your NetID (i.e., login as:). - 6) Type your Duke NetID. - 7) Enter your password.

+Congratulations - you are now successfully connected to a remote Linux machine!

 You now have a terminal session that is connected to login.oit.duke.edu.
 You should see a command prompt that is something like [netID@login-<something>].
 Your command prompt may be a bit different, but that doesn't matter.
-At this prompt, type date (then hit enter/return, as you have to do after all commands on the command line).
+At this prompt, type date (then hit enter, as you have to do after all commands on the command line).
 This Unix command displays today's date, as shown below.